 "The park will serve as a testament to the faithfulness of our God and acknowledge the strength and contributions of African American people".

 ART in the PARK

-The Haverstraw African American Memorial park has an an outdoor area dedicated to art and sculptures.
+The Haverstraw African American Memorial park has space dedicated to art and sculptures.
 The first sculpture in the park was the Harriet Tubman Journey to Freedom traveling exhibit statue that stayed in the park from 4/20-6/7/2021.
 The statue received over 14,000 visitors in person and 600,000 online from all races, ethnicities and ages.
-Harriet's leaving left a void in the park and in the community which prompted HAAC to look for permanent pieces of art to keep the spirit of community alive.
+Harriet's departure left a void in the park and in the community which prompted HAAC to look for permanent pieces of art to keep the spirit of community alive.

 On June 19, 2021, HAAC in collaboration with Orange and Rockland unveiled JunJun, the first of many pieces of art and sculptures to be featured in the park.

 Haverstraw based, nationally renowned artist James Tyler created "JunJun" a unique colossal brickhead that "represents humanity without the presence of race, gender or other things".
 The face is based on African, Native American, pre-Columbian, South American, Asian, and western influences.
 Mr. Tyler's sculptures have been installed in over 30 parks, universities, and sculpture gardens around the country and he has received awards from the Boston Society of Architects and the Commonwealth of Massachusetts.
 JunJun is a perfect fit for the park to continue to educate the community on art, culture and history.